pivotal/docs-tap/scst-scan/ivs-trivy.hbs.md

     - --format
     - cyclonedx
     - --output
-    - $(params.scan-results-path)/scan.cdx
+    - $(params.scan-results-path)/scan.cdx.json
     - --scanners
     - vuln
     - $(params.image)
 ```

+Where
+- `TARGET-IMAGE` is the image to be scanned.
+Digest must be specified.
-Where `TRIVY-SCANNER-IMAGE` is the Trivy Scanner image used to run Trivy scans.
-For information about Trivy images, see [Trivy documentation](https://github.com/aquasecurity/trivy).
+- `TRIVY-SCANNER-IMAGE` is the image containing the Trivy CLI.
+For example, `aquasec/trivy:0.44.1` For additional publicly available Trivy images, refer to [DockerHub](https://hub.docker.com/r/aquasec/trivy/tags).
+For more information on the usage of the Trivy CLI, refer to the [Trivy documentation](https://github.com/aquasecurity/trivy).